 Loan applications have increased so there’s a backlog in the system, which is slowing the process.

-“In this environment, the hesitancy on part of any bank right now would be entirely understandable,” says Aleksandra Scepanovic, managing director of Ideal Properties Group.
+“In this environment, hesitancy on the part of any bank right now would be entirely understandable,” says Aleksandra Scepanovic, managing director of Ideal Properties Group.

 It’s also true that the pandemic has disrupted real estate transactions well beyond issues of financing; closings have become more complicated, municipal offices are closed, listings have been pulled and deals have ground to a halt.
 Patience is key.